 Under Her Wing was the Universe

-My name is romy owens and I am an artist living in Enid, Oklahoma, where I grew up.
+My name is romy owens, and I am an Oklahoma artist living in Enid.

 I am creating public art in downtown Enid, Oklahoma.
 There is an empty plot of land owned by the city of Enid that I will activate with pocket prairie, an eco-system filled with native Oklahoma grasses, flowers, and trees.
 In the middle of the prairie will be a large pavilion with a path and seating.
 Inside the pavilion, visitors will find a sanctuary-like setting with a light installation above that presents a artist-interpreted universe of stars overhead.
 This public art will transform the city block of Park Avenue between Grand and Independence.